Iran–Israel relations: Israeli logistical support for Iran during the Iran–Iraq War (1980–1988)

-According to Mark Phythian, the fact "that the Iranian air force could function at all" after Iraq's initial attack and "was able to undertake a number of sorties over Baghdad and strike at strategic installations" was "at least partly due to the decision of the Reagan administration to allow Israel to channel arms of US origin to Iran to prevent an easy and early Iraqi victory".
+According to Mark Phythian, the fact "that the Iranian air force could function at all" after Iraq's initial attack and "was able to undertake a number of sorties over Baghdad and strike at strategic installations" was "at least partly due to the decision of the Reagan administration to allow Israel to channel arms of U.S. origin to Iran to prevent an easy and early Iraqi victory".

 Despite all the speeches of Iranian leaders and the denunciation of Israel at Friday prayers, there were never less than around one hundred Israeli advisers and technicians in Iran at any time throughout the war, living in a carefully guarded and secluded camp just north of Tehran, where they remained even after the ceasefire.

 Israeli sales also included spare parts for U.S.-made F-4 Phantom jets.
 Ariel Sharon believed it was important to "leave a small window open" to the possibility of good relations with Iran in the future.